gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 #### Open issues

+- Add 'plugin declares custom platform' story.
 - Public mechanism to 'implement' Binary and common subtypes such as ProjectBinary.
 - General mechanism to register a model collection and have rules that apply to each element of that collection.
 - Validation of binary names
+- Migrate the JVM and natives plugins to use this.
+    - Need to be able to declare the target platform for the component type.
+    - Need to declare default implementation.
+    - Need to expose general DSL for defining components of a given type.
+    - Need to attach source sets to components.

 ### Story: Custom plugin defines tasks from binaries